MiSTer-devel/MkDocs_MiSTer/docs/basics/input.md

 ## Maximum number of players

-MiSTer supports _up to_ 6 players on separate controllers via USB or Bluetooth.
+MiSTer (as a framework) supports _up to_ 6 players on separate controllers via USB or Bluetooth.

-This will however can be further constrained by the core.
+The total number however can be further constrained by the core.
 For instance, as of January 2026, you can use up to 2 of these controllers with the Saturn core.

 If available in the core, you might be able to combine these with more via [SNAC](#serial-native-accessory-convertor-snac).